jonathanschultzNU/OREOS/README.md

 python main.py sample
 ```

-Note that <runname> must match the file name of your input .txt file.
+Note that the value you supply for the runname must match the file name of your .txt input file.

 ---